moabukar/tech-vault/README.md

 - What is an Ingress controller?
 - How can one build a highly availabe (HA) cluster in K8s?
 - What is the role of ETCD in K8s?
+- Explain what are Taints and Tolerations in K8s?
+-

 ### :small_blue_diamond: Ansible